There are more than 300 million people worldwide who have trouble seeing the world in color.

 Color blindness is a genetic condition, so it’s not curable and there’s no treatment that can restore color vision.
 However, some people with color blindness may be able to improve their vision through various treatments.

-- Glasses and contact lenses (sunglasses): For people with milder forms of colorblindness or red-green deficiency, glasses or contact lenses that filter out certain wavelengths can improve the appearance of colors for them by reducing glare and making them appear more vibrant.
+• Glasses and contact lenses (sunglasses): For people with mild colorblindness, glasses or contacts can help.
+They filter out some wavelengths to reduce glare and make colors appear more vibrant.

-- Surgery: In some cases where one of the cones in someone’s eyes has stopped working properly—for example, if they’ve suffered from retinal damage due to glaucoma or diabetes—surgeons can replace this cone with an artificial one that will allow for normalcy in both day-to-day tasks as well as detailed work such as reading text on computer screens or even blinking lights at concerts!
+• Surgery: In some cases, one of the cones in someone’s eye has stopped working.
+This can happen if they’ve had retinal damage from glaucoma or diabetes.
+Surgeons can replace this cone with an artificial one.
+It will allow for normalcy in day-to-day tasks and detailed work.
+This includes reading text on screens and blinking lights at concerts!

-- Eye drops: Certain medications like chloroquine phosphate ointment help increase sensitivity by increasing sensitivity levels within photoreceptors.
+• Eye drops: Certain medications, like chloroquine phosphate ointment, increase sensitivity.
+They do this by raising sensitivity levels in photoreceptors.

 Treatment options for colour blindness